Israel brings tech expertise to protecting connected cars

 Experts warn that hackers may eventually try to track driving patterns, interfere with fleet management or falsify information passed electronically to insurers.

-"Automakers are working to keep pace with the dynamic nature of cyber threats by incorporating security by design, developing internal expertise, and cultivating partnerships -- both procedural and operational -- with organizations specializing in cyber defense," says the Alliance of Automobile Manufacturers, a Washington-based association of 12 of the largest car makers.
+"Automakers are working to keep pace with the dynamic nature of cyber threats by incorporating security by design, developing internal expertise, and cultivating partnerships -- both procedural and operational -- with organisations specialising in cyber defense," says the Alliance of Automobile Manufacturers, a Washington-based association of 12 of the largest car makers.

 Some 420 million connected cars will be on the road in 2018, and the number has risen 57 percent annually since 2013, according to market researcher IDATE.